Mathias-M-K/AngularBrushup/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.

+# Fake server / JSON server / API
+The project contains a folder called JSON-server.
+Navigate to this folder and run `npm start`.
+This will boot up a fake server that can serve the JSON objects to the application.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.